 Configuration Templates#

-In a typical organization, many Determined configuration files will share similar settings.
-This can cause redundancy.
-For example, all training workloads run at a given organization might use the same checkpoint storage configuration.
-One way to reduce this redundancy is to use configuration templates.
-This feature allows users to consolidate settings shared across many experiments into a single YAML file that can be referenced by configurations needings those settings.
+In a typical organization, many Determined configuration files often share similar settings, leading to redundancy.
+For example, all training workloads might use the same checkpoint storage configuration.
+To reduce this redundancy, Determined offers configuration templates.

 Leveraging Templates to Simplify Experiment Configurations#